-Whether swimming deep beneath the surface or leaping high above the water, the sealife of Miami Seaquarium will delight and astound.
+Whether swimming deep beneath the surface or leaping high above the water, the sealife of Miami Seaquarium® will delight and astound.
 Take a look at all we have to offer.
 There’s an experience for every member of the family.

-This fun-filled shallow water program is a great way for young and old alike to have an unforgettable experience with a dolphin.
+This fun-filled, 30-minute program is a great way for young and old alike to have an unforgettable experience with a dolphin.
 During an Encounter, the dolphin swims to you while you stand in just a few feet of water.
-You’ll have approximately 30 minutes to do things like shake hands, share a friendly kiss and even try out some of our training signals.
+Do things like shake hands,and even try out some training signals.
+Each session is unique.View Details

 Our Seal Swim program is a unique deep and shallow water interaction with harbor seals.
 During your 15-20 minute interaction, you’ll be swimming freely alongside our seals and then be introduced to your special seal friend to receive hugs, kisses, and take part in a fun training session.View Details

 Enjoy the hilarious adventures of Salty the Sea Lion and his Reef Rangers.
 This comedic playlet allows the sea lion and seal stars to show off their athletic and comedic abilities as they explore the reef searching for a littering diver.
 You, too, can be a Reef Ranger by helping protect our waters from trash and recycling whenever possible.

 Known for its unusually large head, the loggerhead is the most widely seen sea turtle in South Florida.
 The carapace, top shell, and flippers are usually a reddish-brown color while their plastron, bottom shell is yellow.
 Loggerhead turtles can be seen throughout the temperate and tropical regions of the Atlantic, Pacific, and Indian Oceans.View Details